 Non-condensing boiler setpoint shall be the Plant hot water supply temperature setpoint.

-SPmin in the Plant hot water supply temperature trim and respond loop shall be reset to 155°F while any non-condensing boilers are in operation.
+SPmin in the Plant hot water supply temperature trim and respond loop shall be reset to [UNITS [68°C] [155°F]] while any non-condensing boilers are in operation.

-Condensing boiler setpoint shall be the lesser of the design condensing boiler supply temperature, HWSTmax-cond, and current Plant hot water supply temperature setpoint less an offset of 10°F.
+Condensing boiler setpoint shall be the lesser of the design condensing boiler supply temperature, HWSTmax-cond, and current Plant hot water supply temperature setpoint less an offset of [UNITS [6°C] [10°F]].

 Maintaining the condensing boiler setpoint 10°F below the non-condensing boiler setpoint ensures the non-condensing boilers are sufficiently loaded to avoid cycling.

-Note that leaving condensing boiler supply temperature must be at least 135°F to protect non-condensing boilers from condensing operation.
-Since SPmin is 155°F when any non-condensing boilers are enabled, the 10°F offset yields an effective minimum condensing boiler supply temperature of 145°F. This provides a 10°F buffer between allowable non-condensing boiler entering temperature and condensing boiler setpoint, which allows for some instability in the condensing boiler HWST control loop and minimizes control loop interaction with the condensation control sequences below.
+Note that leaving condensing boiler supply temperature must be at least [UNITS [57°C] [135°F]] to protect non-condensing boilers from condensing operation.
+Since SPmin is [UNITS [68°C] [155°F]] when any non-condensing boilers are enabled, the [UNITS [6°C] [10°F]] offset yields an effective minimum condensing boiler supply temperature of [UNITS [63°C] [145°F]].
+This provides a [UNITS [6°C] [10°F]] buffer between allowable non-condensing boiler entering temperature and condensing boiler setpoint, which allows for some instability in the condensing boiler HWST control loop and minimizes control loop interaction with the condensation control sequences below.

-Note that if the design condensing boiler flow is less than the design plant flow (not recommended), the effective minimum condensing boiler temperature setpoint of 145°F may need to be elevated to protect the non-condensing boilers by raising SPmin.
-Reducing the 10°F offset instead would not be appropriate since it may lead to non-condensing boiler cycling under moderate load conditions when the condensing boiler flow can match secondary loop flow.
+Note that if the design condensing boiler flow is less than the design plant flow (not recommended), the effective minimum condensing boiler temperature setpoint of [UNITS [63°C] [145°F]] may need to be elevated to protect the non-condensing boilers by raising SPmin.
+Reducing the [UNITS [6°C] [10°F]] offset instead would not be appropriate since it may lead to non-condensing boiler cycling under moderate load conditions when the condensing boiler flow can match secondary loop flow.

 Retain Section 5.21.5 for plants with non-condensing boilers.
 Delete otherwise.